 An RTC Access Function is a set of functions in the RTC Client that offers:

-- Access to real-time media exchanged by its WebRTC Framework with that of one or more other RTC endpoints via reference point RTC4m and/or RTC12.
+- Access to real-time media exchanged by its WebRTC Framework with that of one or more other RTC endpoints via reference point RTC-4m and/or RTC-12.
+Outbound media data may additionally be labelled as specified in clauses 4.3.3 and 4.3.9 respectively in order to exploit application-specific handling of PDUs by the 5G System.[NOTE: this is currently not supported by WebRTC App]

 - Relaying WebRTC signalling between the RTC Application at reference point RTC-7 and the WebRTC Signalling Function of the RTC AS at reference point RTC-4s.

 - Provision of client APIs to the Native WebRTC App at reference point RTC-7, as well as exposure of the W3C-defined JavaScript API including WebRTC API [31] to the Web App at reference point RTC-7.